-4. Ethical wildlife photographers always consider both their individual and the overall collective effects photographic activities can have on the subject(s).
+4. Wildlife photographers who place wildlife welfare FIRST always consider both their individual and the overall collective effects photographic activities can have on the subject(s).
 This includes being aware of your total time spent with the wildlife subject(s) and, whenever possible, the total time spent with the subject by all photographers utilizing the subject.
 In practice this means the photographer may have to withdraw from the subject and cease photographic efforts of it, especially if there is any indication that his or her presence is impacting on the subject's behavioural routine (including activities such as feeding, resting and/or sleeping, caring for its offspring, etc.).
 This consideration is always important and may become even MORE important if multiple photographers or groups of photographers are simultaneously or sequentially sharing the same subject(s).